andrewjm/compost_denton/notes/NOTES.markdown

 I am now displaying members on each user profile page with a link to the member profile page. check members controller, views, partials to clean up with crap code that didnt end up working.

+To sort members I have a few queries setup in the show action of the members controller.
+I need to grab client location using html5 geolocation enableHighAccuracy

 Then on to logging weight, etc.